cs-learning-every-day/CSPrimer-Notes-Solutions/computer_systems/exercises/00_Protobuf_varint/notes.md

 - `hexdump` bash command
     - `hexdump -C /bin/ls | head` (-C is for canonical, the common representation of hex)
         - `xxd` another hexdump command has a different format
-    - Output is represented in four columns
+    - Output is represehttps://csprimer.com/watch/powers-of-two/nted in four columns
         - Left-Hand Column
             - Represents which byte the next byte is
             - First row ->  000000000 (0th Byte)